websemantics/bragit/README.md

 ## How To

-1- Include the following script in web page.
-Notice the release number in the url, `0.1.0`.
+1- Include the following script in a web page.
+Notice the release number `0.1.0` in the url; change as needed.

 ```
 <script type="text/javascript" src="https://cdn.rawgit.com/websemantics/bragit/0.1.0/bragit.js"></script>